Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 Soda Butte Creek, Lamar Valley

-Day 4 – The Extraordinary Lamar Valley: Wildlife Wonderland and Untamed Beauty in Yellowstone
+Day 4 – The Extraordinary Lamar Valley: Untamed Beauty in Yellowstone

-Start your day by eating breakfast at the Roosevelt Lodge; getting an early start for wildlife viewing in the Lamar Valley.
-Always have your camera ready is the best tip for a drive into the Lamar Valley.
-The valley is home to herds of bison, wolves, bears, among others.
-The best viewing is early morning or late afternoon near sunset.
-The road follows the Lamar River for a suitable distance.
-You can access many trails along the highway.
-Stop at different pullouts, such as Slough Creek, Soda Butte, and Pebble Creek.
-Often local photographers will share their insights on wildlife sightings and let you peek through their spotting scopes.
-At Pebble Creek, a park ranger shared her spotting scope, and we saw mountain goats and grizzlies.
+Start your day by eating breakfast at the Roosevelt Lodge to get an early start for wildlife viewing in the Lamar Valley.
+Always have your camera ready – this is the best tip for a drive into the Lamar Valley, home to herds of bison, wolves, bears, and more.
+The best viewing is typically in the early morning or late afternoon near sunset, as the road follows the Lamar River for a suitable distance, allowing access to many trails along the highway.
+Stop at different pullouts, such as Slough Creek, Soda Butte, and Pebble Creek, where you may encounter local photographers willing to share insights on wildlife sightings and let you peek through their spotting scopes.
+At Pebble Creek, we had the fortune of a park ranger sharing her spotting scope, through which we could view mountain goats and grizzlies.

 Lamar Valley Bison Yearling